Here are a five last-minute tax saving ideas. But act soon, the tax year is quickly nearing an end.

 - Gather up non-cash items for donation, document the items, and give those items in good or better condition to your favorite local charity.

 - Consider making any final gifts to dependents.
-While the "kiddie tax" may require applying your tax rate to your children's earnings, there is an amount that is taxed at their, usually lower, tax rate.
+While the "kiddie tax" may require applying a higher tax rate to your children's earnings, there is an amount that is taxed at their, usually lower, tax rate.

 Reminder: Remember to avoid putting cash in the kettle.
 While it may "sound" good, writing a check is a much better idea as cash donations are now no longer tax deductible without a receipt, canceled check, or statement.